FREC3: Level 3 Certificate in First Response Emergency Care (QCF)

 £450 per person (no VAT required)

-To book an FREC3 course with STS Medics follow the link below:
+To book an FREC3 course with STS Medics, copy and paste the link below into your search bar:

 For more information, or if you have any questions please get in touch.

 The Royal College of Surgeons of Edinburgh – Faculty of pre-hospital care.

 The award is recognised as suitable for SIA licence and most security sector employers have now recommended this as a replacement for the FPOS award.

 - Classroom contact hours: 35 hrs